ivanmak/coursework-ethereum-transaction-analysis/README.md

     - [./PartD_ForkAnalysis](PartD_ForkAnalysis) - Mapping Ethereum price with forks
     - [./PartD_GasAnalysis](PartD_GasAnalysis) - Gas price analysis
     - [./PartD_ScamAnalysis](PartD_ScamAnalysis) - Scam analysis
+- [./Plots.ipynb] - Plots of data generated from various sections

 # Input data
 The data used in the coursework was stored in a shared HDFS cluster within the university.
 The data covered the Ethereum network from the genesis block in August 2015 until the end of June 2019.